 Different breed differences

-Finally, it is known that many gaited horses such as Icelanders, Paco Finos and the Tennessee Walking Horses are ridden by heavier people.
-In one study the researchers looked at the relationship between the construction of the horse and the equestrian weight.
-This showed that horses with a wider hip and thicker legs had significantly less painful and stiff muscles after wearing heavier loads compared to the less roughly built horses.
+Finally, it is known that many gaited horses such as Norwegian Fjords, Paco Finos and the Tennessee Walking Horse are often ridden by heavier people.
+In one study, the researchers looked at the relationship between the construction of the horse and the rider’s weight.
+This showed that horses with wider hips and thicker legs experienced painful and stiff muscles less after carrying heavier loads, compared to the less roughly built horses.
 No relationship with height at the withers was found in this study, other than the weight of the horse.

 The club for ‘Gaited Horse Enthusiasts’ gives the following calculation as advice: